-Risk Management of K&H prepares regular reports on monthly basis in cooperation with the different credit management departments concerning the portfolio within their competence.
-These reports are made for the following segments separately:
+Risk Management of K&H prepares regular reports on monthly basis for the following segments separately:

-- > Consumer
+- Consumer

-- > SME
+- ➤ SME

 - Corporate

 These reports provide a comprehensive overview of the given segment with respect to the evolution of the portfolio in terms of exposures (e.g. granted limits, outstanding credits), credit quality (e.g. delinquency, ratings, impairments, loan loss ratios, etc.); and the assessment of the credit portfolio in breakdown by major risk indicators or sub-portfolios.